SheidaAbedpour/Traffic_Light_Controller/README.md

 ## Constraints

-Ensure that the following signals are correctly mapped in your constraints file:
+📍Ensure that the following signals are correctly mapped in your constraints file:

 - `clk_100MHz`: 100 MHz clock signal.
 - `rst`: Reset signal.